-If the image is not on the screen or viewing area, adjust it by using the lens adjust Zoom and Focus adjust Lens Shift
+If the image is not on the screen or viewing area, adjust it by using the lens shift dials inside the lens door.

 Use the right dial to shift the lens left or right.
-Use the left dial to shift the
+Use the left dial to shift the lens up or down.